Academic Advising and Registration

 Students must complete registration for all courses prior to the first day of class to avoid incurring late fees.
 Students who subsequently decide not to attend, and have not officially withdrawn from DACC / NMSU, will earn failing grades while remaining financially liable.

 When students have a previous balance, their courses for the current term may be canceled if they have not made the appropriate arrangements to pay the debt owed.
-Visit http://registration.nmsu.edu/, click on the drop-down menu for the appropriate semester or term, and select “Tuition and Billing Information.”
+See https://uar.nmsu.edu/payment-options/ for payment options and payment plan information.

 Drop of Courses Due to Prerequisite Course Grade